hunter-college-ossd-fall-2019/giocare-weekly/README.md

-# About Your Jekyll-based Blog Hosted on GitHub Pages
+# About

-This repository belongs to ... and contains weekly blogs written by ... for a course in Open Source software development. you.
+This repository belongs to Jessica Adjei and contains weekly blogs written for a course in Open Source software development. you.